stats

 const variance = stats.residualVariance({ data: residuals });

-(static) returnPeriod(params) → {Number}
+(static) returnPeriod(params, args, data) → {Number}

-Calculates the return period for a given probability of occurrence In hydrology, the return period (or recurrence interval) represents the average time between events of a certain magnitude.
+Calculates the return period for a given probability of occurrence.
+In hydrology, the return period (or recurrence interval) represents the average time between events of a certain magnitude.
 It is fundamental for flood frequency analysis, infrastructure design, and risk assessment.
 The return period T is calculated as T = 1/p, where p is the probability of exceedance in a given year.

 Parameters: